Mid Michigan Community Action

 Health Insurance

-Full time employees are eligible for medical insurance Health Savings Account (HSA) plans.
+Full time employees are eligible for medical insurance Health Savings Account (HSA) or Flexible Spending Account (FSA) plans.
 Full time employees also receive Life Insurance and Accidental Death & Dismemberment (AD&D) policies.

 Both Full and Regular Part time employees are eligible for Vision and Dental plans.
 Both are also eligible to purchase supplemental Term Life Insurance, additional AD&D, Short Term Disability Insurance, Long Term Disability Insurance, and contribute to a Dependent Care Account.